Global Conservation Science MSc

 Career opportunities

-With a clear understanding of how to manage environmental problems from multiple perspectives, you’ll also have the necessary knowledge and skills to work within public sector organisations such as Natural England, the Environment Agency, and regional equivalents around the world.
+With a comprehensive understanding of how to address environmental issues, you'll also have the expertise to work within public sector agencies such as Natural England, the Environment Agency, and their counterparts globally.

 You'll also have access to seminars and presentations from industry professionals (including our alumni) at faculty-led career events.
 We also have regular research seminars presented by leading academics from around the world on their specialist subjects.